tlwilliams895/data-structures-and-algorithms/src/chapters/binary-trees/binary-trees.rst

 Binary Tree
 -----------

-Before we can learn about a Binary Search Tree which is the unique data structure that works with Binary Search, we have to learn about the data structure a Binary Search Tree is based on the binary tree.
+Before we can learn about a binary search tree which is the unique data structure that works with Binary Search, we have to learn about the data structure a binary search tree is based on the binary tree.
 A binary tree is a tree like data structure in which any node can have up to two branches to additional nodes.
 When visualized the data structure looks like a tree.

 ::

-        a
+       __a__
+      /     \
      b       c
+    / \     / \
    d   e   f   g

 A has two branches down to b and c.
 B has two branches down to D and E. C has two branches to F and G. If we were to add more elements to this data